~ ABU DHABI

 The outdoor bathroom, which immediately reminded me of Bali, was the size of the bedroom and made me feel as if I walked into an open-air spa.
 I could hear the palm leaves rustling in the wind and birds singing as I looked around.
 The large, white bath placed in the middle of the room was facing a bed scattered with cushions; there was also a shower tucked away in the corner.
 The air here was hot and sticky, a sudden shock after leaving the air-conditioned bedroom, and I immediately felt like jumping in the shower.
 I wasn’t short of choice – since Club Med don’t do things by halves, there was a shower room waiting for me in the indoor bathroom next door, leading to a beauty room.

 I almost didn’t want to leave the villa but I was eager to explore.
-With all our villas lined up by the beach, this meant bumping into other bloggers who seemed to have had the exact the same thought.
-I waved at Marisa sipping champagne on her porch, then followed the shoreline till I spotted Lorena and Rafaela taking pictures of something they noticed in the sand.
+With all our villas lined up by the beach, this meant bumping into other bloggers who seemed to have had the exact the same idea.
+I waved at Marisa who was sipping champagne on her porch, then followed the shoreline till I spotted Lorena and Rafaela taking pictures of something they noticed in the sand.
 They waved at me and I joined them for a dip.

-The evening tide was low and the water was reaching just above our ankles, even once we kept walking away from the shore.
+The evening tide was low and the water was reaching just above our ankles even once we kept walking away from the shore.
 The seabed was covered with pieces of coral, its rough texture rubbing against our feet.
 We were greeted by yet another sunset, so different from the one last night.
 The sky turned orange and purple, lining the ocean with silver threads.
 Tiny, white crabs nervously made their way towards the water, dragging miniature spiral shells on their backs.
 With the sun setting, their little bodies were casting millions of small shadows on the beach, making it look as if the sand was in constant movement.
-The sunset marked dinner time and we headed to the bar to enjoy a few welcome cocktails, and then to the over-water restaurant.
+The sunset marked dinner time and we headed to the bar to enjoy a few more welcome cocktails, and then to the over-water restaurant.
 Resting on large pylons submerged in the ocean, the restaurant served a mix of French and local cuisine, a nod towards Club Med’s French roots.
 As expected, the food was a delight and a perfect way to end yet another glorious day.

 The next morning began as a narrow ray of light slid from behind the curtains and made its way across my bed.
 I gazed it at it lazily, still half asleep.
 Then, suddenly, I remembered where I was and sprang out of bed, opening the curtains to the sight of perfectly blue skies, turquoise waters and, of course, my pool.
 It was around 7:30am when the breakfasts was served (I thought it would only be appropriate to order room service and have my breakfast on the beach) but the sun was already scorching hot, so I had to move to the shaded poolside.
 It was still quite early and I had the whole beach to myself – a perfect time for a quick swim.
 The water was calm and perfectly warm as I looked around in amazement, still in the state of disbelief that this was going to be my home for the next couple of days.

 What followed over the next few days was nothing short of a dream.
-From boat trips to the nearby Club Med Kani and relaxing by their over-water villas, where I felt as if I got sucked in between the pages of a glossy travel magazine; to rose petal baths, courtesy of my butler, Afeef, and sunset-watching, the only thing I wished for was that the time would pass slower.
+From boat trips to the nearby Club Med Kani and relaxing at their over-water villas, where I felt as if I got sucked in between the pages of a glossy travel magazine; to rose petal baths, courtesy of my butler, Afeef, and sunset-watching, the only thing I wished for was that the time would pass slower.

 The day before our final departure, we headed to the nearby island of Thulusdhoo, about 20km from Male.
 With the otherwise calm ocean suddenly getting rough and windy, it was a bumpy ride, but very much worth it.
 Thulusdhoo is a local island, with the Coca-Cola factory considered the heart of its economy.
 Not short of charm, the island was a stark contrast to our resort but that’s precisely where its beauty lied – hidden behind the chipped walls, the carefree smiles of children and the gentle swaying of fishing boats tied up along the beach.